shlomi1993/AnomalyDetectionWebApp/README.md

 ## Troubleshooting

-1. If you receive some errors you can file to enter the following commands:
+If you receive some errors with run.sh file, you can enter the following commands:
-   cd controller
+1. cd ./Model
-   npm install node-gyp
+2. npm install
-   cd ..
-   cd Model
-   node-gyp configure
+3. node-gyp configure
-   node-gyp build
+4. node-gyp build
-   cd ..
-   cd controller
+5. cd ../Controller
+6. npm install
-   node expServer.js
+7. node expServer.js